Cozy Peach Kitchen

 Bechamel sauce being made in a black saute pan.

-Slowly whisk in the milk.
-Pouring slowly while whisking consistently ensures that no lumps of flour form.
+Step four: Pour the milk slowly while whisking consistently to ensure that no lumps of flour form.
+The sauce should be smooth and bubbling.

 Cheese sauce with and without elbow pasta.

-The sauce is thick enough when it coats the back of a spoon without sliding off.
-Add the noodles to the sauce.
+Step six: The sauce is thick enough when it coats the back of a spoon without sliding off.
+Add the cooked elbow pasta to the white cheddar sauce.
 Stir to combine.

 Panko breadcrumbs before and after toasting a gray skillet.

-Transfer to a serving dish before topping with the toasted panko breadcrumbs.
+Steps 7 and 8: Toast the breadcrumbs with butter until golden.
+Stir frequently to evenly toast the breadcrumbs.
+Transfer the white cheddar macaroni and cheese to a serving dish before topping with the toasted panko breadcrumbs.

 Baking option

-I know that some people prefer baked mac and cheese, so I'm including it as an option.
-Once the mac and cheese is fully assembled, transfer it to a 9x11 or similarly sized baking dish.
+I know that some people prefer baked mac and cheese, so I'm including it as an option for this white cheddar mac and cheese.
+Once the mac and cheese is fully assembled, transfer it to a 9x11-inch or similarly sized baking dish.

-Top the mac and cheese with an additional ½ cup of shredded cheese.
+Top the mac and cheese with an additional ½ cup of shredded white cheddar or regular sharp cheddar.

 Close up of mac and cheese topped with toasted panko.